JohNan/homeassistant-wellbeing/README.md

 5. Place the files you downloaded in the new directory (folder) you created.
 6. Restart Home Assistant
 7. In the HA UI go to "Configuration" -> "Integrations" click "+" and search for "Electrolux Wellbeing"

+### Configuration
+To use this integration you need to login in to https://developer.electrolux.one/ using your Electrolux account details and generate an API key, Access Token and Refresh Token that is needed in the configuration.

 Contributions are welcome!